5 Characteristics of High Performance Management Systems

 4. Develop growth plans

 Promoting a culture of positivity and high performance requires helping low-performing employees.
-So, if a worker doesn’t meet team standards, you should offer growth and development plans to boost their productivity and performance.
+So, if an employee doesn’t meet team standards, you should offer growth and development plans to boost their productivity and performance.

 5. Encourage communication